Kenneth DeSantes, MD

 Research Description:

-My research is focused on the development of immunotherapeutic strategies to treat pediatric malignancies, and the development of novel therapies for neuroblastoma.
+My research has been focused on the development of immunotherapeutic strategies to treat pediatric malignancies, and the development of novel therapies for neuroblastoma.
 I served as PI for a haploidentical transplant protocol utilizing post-transplant NK cell infusions to treat children with relapsed leukemia or solid tumors.
 I worked in collaboration with the Waisman Biomanufacturing Facility to establish the methodology required for the ex-vivo expansion and activation of allogeneic NK cells.
-I have developed a phase 1 clinical trial to evaluate the safety of administering ex-vivo expanded allogeneic NK cells together with the anti-GD2 hu14.18-IL2 immunocytokine for children with relapsed/refractory neuroblastoma and osteogenic sarcoma.
-I have also helped to develop a phase I/II clinical trial evaluating a novel alpha/beta T cell depletion strategy for haploidentical transplant that utilizes Zoledronate post-transplant to activate gamma/delta T cells.
+I am currently helping to develop a phase 1 clinical trial utilizing cytokine-induced memory like NK cells, in combination with long-term infusion dinutuximab beta, to treat children with relapsed or refractory neuroblastoma and osteosarcoma.
 I have extensive experience administering therapeutic 131I-MIBG and established UW Madison-AFCH as one of ~ 25 131I-MIBG treatment centers in the US.
-I am serving as co-PI for an international study exploring the use of 131I-MIBG, in combination with PD-1 blockade (using nivolumab) and an anti-GD2 mAb, to treat children with relapsed or refractory neuroblastoma.
+I served as co-PI for an international study exploring the use of 131I-MIBG, in combination with PD-1 blockade (with nivolumab) and an anti-GD2 mAb, to treat children with relapsed neuroblastoma.
 I also served as the study chair for the first collaborative SU2C/St. Baldrick’s Pediatric Oncology Dream Team clinical trial utilizing MGA271, an anti-B7-H3 mAb, to treat children with relapsed or refractory B7-H3-expressing solid tumors.
+Most recently, I have been working with Divine Image LLC to develop the first virtual reality video game specifically designed to improve the emotional well-being of children undergoing cancer treatment.

 Selected References: